In addition to flat JSON files, Lokalise supports nested JSONs with unlimited depth:

 Example with an object

-On the other hand, here is an example of keys with triple colon (:::
+Here's an example of keys with triple colon (:::) in their names:

 main:::0